 The personification in this poem is interesting as well in that these “hands” are being treated as if they have feelings.
 They’re “tired” and “simply want to fold themselves.”
 Since “hands” do not feel in these ways, a deeper meaning must be hidden within the word choice.
 Specifically, the narrator is saying that she—not her “hands”—is “tired,” but by directing the commentary toward the most work-related aspect of herself, she is deepening the connection she has to work and responsibility.
 They are the focal points of her labors, so to address them is to highlight how much those labors have worn on her.
 Their desire to “fold themselves,” particularly when paired with “simply,” indicates that she wishes for an easier existence where she can be closed off to her responsibilities and relax, like “hands” that are “fold[ed]” on a person’s lap.

 On a crowded bus, I watched a nun’s empty hands

 Till I reminded myself that she clutched God.

-For these lines, the narration scales back to address another “woman” besides herself as she “watche[s] a nun” “[o]n a crowded bus.”
+For these lines of ‘A Woman’s Hands’, the narration scales back to address another “woman” beside herself as she “watche[s] a nun” “[o]n a crowded bus.”
 This “crowd” could infer that multiple people experience this same detail, or it could be commentary that “[a] woman[‘s]” responsibilities go unnoticed by others.
 Since the narrator initially labels the “nun’s… hands” as “empty,” the latter option feels more solid.
 This narrator looked right at the “nun” and assumed she had no responsibilities, so it is likely that other people traveling with her would assume the same.